agupta88ccs/CircuitPython/README.md

 ### Description
 Using a class to create a change in colors in two LEDS.
 ### Lesson Learned
 This assignment I did with Piper so between the two of us we were able to figure out the code.
+We had many spelling errors so figuring that out was complicated to figure out.
+The code we have is on her computer which is why I don't have this.
 ### Wiring Diagram
 <img src="https://github.com/tweissm35/CircuitPython/blob/master/media/rgb.jpg" width="400">